WaseqAlvi/Enhanced-Pneumonia-Detection-Using-CUDA-Optimized-SNN/README.md

-# Enhanced Pneumonia Detection Using CUDA-Optimized CNNs
+# Enhanced Pneumonia Detection Using CUDA-Optimized SNNs

 This repository contains the implementation of a novel medical image analysis framework designed for fast and accurate pneumonia detection from chest X-ray images.
-The project leverages CUDA-optimized Convolutional Neural Networks (CNNs) to enhance computational capabilities, enabling real-time analysis.
+The project leverages CUDA-optimized Convolutional Neural Networks (SNNs) to enhance computational capabilities, enabling real-time analysis.

 ## Features

 - **CUDA Optimization**: Utilizes NVIDIA CUDA to accelerate deep learning model training and inference.
-- **CNN Architecture**: Custom-designed CNN architecture tailored for pneumonia detection.
+- **SNN Architecture**: Custom-designed SNN architecture tailored for pneumonia detection.
 - **Data Preprocessing**: Techniques for preparing chest X-ray images for model training.
 - **Performance Evaluation**: Comprehensive evaluation metrics and visualizations to assess model performance.
 - **Thesis Documentation**: Detailed explanation of the methodology and findings in the included thesis PDF.